ElirazKadosh/Hamming-ECC-in-SSD-RAID/README.md

 - [Contributors](#contributors)

 ## Overview
 This project implements a hybrid storage system that integrates **RAID 5 parity** and **Hamming (12,8) ECC** to detect and correct single-bit errors (SBE) and recover data from single disk failures.
-The goal is to enhance data reliability system performance.
+The goal is to enhance data reliability and system performance.

 ### Key Technologies
 - **RAID 5**: Data striping with distributed parity for disk failure recovery.